Multimedia Fountain Roshen: Season 2015

 The new season has started at April 25.

 The closing ceremony was at night of 23 October.
 Over 20,000 spectators attended the night show.
 During the event people enjoyed multimedia show and the big concert of Ukrainian artists.
 Between the guests of the show was the family of Ukrainian president.

 Season 2016

 The grand opening of the new season 2016 took place on April 23 at 7 p.m.
 Nationwide finalists of Eurovision contest including Tonia Matvienko, Pur:Pur, Alloise, Brunettes Shot Blondies entertained visitors at the grand opening night show.

 The season closing show took place on 15 October 2016.
 The headliners of the show were the top Ukrainian artists: 'Oleksandr Ponomariov', Braty Hadiukiny and TNMK.

 Season 2017

-The 7th season grand opening for the Multimedia Fountain Roshen will take place on 29 April 2017 in Vinnytsia.
-The headliners of the concert will be Ukrainian famous artists: ONUKA and Arsen Mirsoyan.
+The 7th season grand opening for the Multimedia Fountain Roshen took place on 29 April 2017 in Vinnytsia.
+The headliners of the concert were Ukrainian famous artists: ONUKA and Arsen Mirzoyan.